-- Web site designed and maintained by Commuter Connections. - Posters and rack cards developed and printed by Commuter Connections. - > Promoting the event through WABA's membership. - > Providing links from the local Transportation Management Associations' (TMA) web sites to WABA's site. - > A radio campaign by Commuter Connections. - > Outreach to employers through a direct mail marketing and email campaign by Commuter Connections.
+- > Web site designed and maintained by Commuter Connections. - Posters and rack cards developed and printed by Commuter Connections. - > Promoting the event through WABA's membership. - Providing links from the local Transportation Management Associations' (TMA web sites to the BTWD event web site. - > A radio campaign by Commuter Connections.

-- > An article geared towards employers in the Commuter Connections newsletter. - Local marketing efforts by the various pit stop managers. - A direct e-mail solicitation and reminder to the previous year's participants to register and have others register as well. - Banners designed and printed by Commuter Connections. - A public affairs outreach effort through the Metropolitan Washington Council of Governments Public Affairs Office, Commuter Connections and WABA - ➤ The design and distribution of free t-shirts by Commuter Connections

-Donated giveaway prizes obtained through REI, bikes@vienna, and BicycleSPACE
+- Outreach to employers through a direct mail marketing and email campaign by Commuter Connections. - > An article geared towards employers in the Commuter Connections newsletter. - > Local marketing efforts by the various pit stop managers. - A direct e-mail solicitation and reminder to the previous year's participants to register and have others register as well. - > Banners designed and printed by Commuter Connections. - A public affairs outreach effort through the Metropolitan Washington Council of Governments Public Affairs Office, Commuter Connections and WABA. - > The design and distribution of free t-shirts by Commuter Connections - Donated giveaway prizes from BicycleSPACE - Donated bicycles from REI, BicycleSPACE and bikes@vienna

-In addition, 16 confirmed bicycling convoy routes were identified by WABA along with route leaders who assisted novice and experienced cyclists through the routes.
-Each route traveled to a Pit Stop where cyclists received free refreshments, snacks, t-shirts and other giveaways.
-Many Pit Stops had other activities for bicyclists and are described later in this report.
+In addition, 18 confirmed bicycling convoy routes were identified by WABA along with route leaders who assisted novice and experienced cyclists through the routes.
+Each route traveled to a pit stop where cyclists received free refreshments, snacks, t-shirts and other giveaways.
+Many pit stops had other activities for bicyclists and are described later in this report.

 In 2000, the Metropolitan Washington Council of Governments Commuter Connections program chose to increase awareness of bicycling to work as a viable option by joining the Washington Area Bicyclist Association (WABA) in their efforts to promote and coordinate the annual Bike to Work Day event.
-Commuter Connections created a regional marketing effort that increased the number of cyclists participating in the yearly event nearly 30% from 2001 to 2011.
-Although it accounts for a small percentage of the overall regional commute mode split, bicycling helps reduce traffic congestion, improves air quality, and provides a healthy commute alternative for those commuters who choose to use it as a viable means of transportation to and from work.
+Commuter Connections created a regional marketing effort that increased the number of cyclists participating in the yearly event.
+Although bicycling accounts for a small percentage of the overall regional commute mode split, it helps reduce traffic congestion, improves air quality, and provides a healthy commute alternative for those who choose to use it as a viable means of transportation to and from work.

 In the Fiscal Year 2006 Commuter Connections Work Program, the Bike to Work Day Event was given a line item for the Commuter Connections budget.
-Commuter Connections is funded by the District of Columbia Department of Transportation and the Maryland and Virginia Departments of Transportation as well as the U.S. Department of Transportation.
+Commuter Connections is funded by the District of Columbia, Maryland, Virginia and U.S. Departments of Transportation.